 Even after turning 18, a person cannot confirm a prior contract and then become bound by it.
 Any money paid by a young person under such circumstances may be recovered.

 Bankrupt people are not deprived of their general capacity to contract.
-However, there are provisions of the Bankruptcy Act 1966 (Cth) ("Bankruptcy Act") that relate to dealings and contracts by bankrupts.
-For example, obtaining credit of $4,965 (as at 28 April 2011) or more without disclosing your bankruptcy is an offence and liable to penalty under section 269 of the Bankruptcy Act (see: "The effect of bankruptcy on debts", in Chapter 8*3 Bankruptcy).
+However, there are provisions of the Bankruptcy Act 1966 (Cth) (“Bankruptcy Act”) that relate to dealings and contracts by bankrupts.
+For example, obtaining credit of $3,000 (as at 20 May 2013) or more without disclosing your bankruptcy is an offence and liable to penalty under section 269 of the Bankruptcy Act (see “The effect of bankruptcy on debts”, in Chapter 8.3: Bankruptcy).

 A corporation is an artificial body created by law.
 The corporation has a legal existence separate from the individual people who comprise it.
-However, a company has the legal capacity of a natural person and therefore has the capacity to enter contractual relations (see: s.124 of the Corporations Act 2001 (Cth)).
-This is so even if there is an express prohibition contained in the company's constitution.
-Such transactions are not deemed void and beyond the company's powers simply because the exercise of such powers is in breach of the restrictions placed in the company's constitution (s.125(1)).
+However, a company has the legal capacity of a natural person and therefore has the capacity to enter contractual relations (see s 124 Corporations Act 2001 (Cth)).
+This is so even if there is an express prohibition contained in the company’s constitution.
+Such transactions are not deemed void and beyond the company’s powers simply because the exercise of such powers is in breach of the restrictions placed in the company’s constitution (s 125(1)).

 Entering into a contract must involve the elements of free will and proper understanding of what each of the parties is doing.
 In other words, the consent of each of the parties to a contract must be genuine.
-Only where the essential element of proper consent has been given is there a contract which is binding upon the parties.
-The ultimate consequences of establishing that no proper consent was given to enter the contract are matters dealt with when considering remedies for breach of contract (see: Chapter 12*4 Consumer Remedies).
+Only where the essential element of proper consent has been given is there a contract that is binding upon the parties.
+The ultimate consequences of establishing that no proper consent was given to enter the contract are matters dealt with when considering remedies for breach of contract (see Chapter 12.4: Consumer Remedies).

 Proper consent may be affected by any of the following matters: